US STOCKS-S&P, Dow touch three-month lows on weak China data

 Data showed China's exports fell 10 percent in September, far worse than the markets had expected, while imports unexpectedly shrank, reviving concerns about the health of the world's second-largest economy.

-The Fed on Wednesday released the minutes of its last rate-setting meeting that showed several policymakers felt a move was warranted "relatively soon" if the U.S. economy continued to strengthen.
+The Fed on Wednesday released the minutes of its last rate-setting meeting that showed several policymakers felt a rate hike was warranted "relatively soon" if the U.S. economy continued to strengthen.

-The U.S. economy is doing "pretty well" and has a strong labor market, Philadelphia Fed President Patrick Harker said on Thursday.
-Harker does not have a vote on monetary policy this year but will in 2017.

-Investors will also be looking for further clues on the timing of the next hike when Fed Chair Janet Yellen speaks on Friday.
+Berkshire Hathaway, Bank of America, Wells Fargo and JPMorgan were the biggest drags on the index, falling between 2.2 and 1.7 percent.
+JPMorgan, Citigroup and Wells Fargo are due to report quarterly results on Friday.

 Traders are pricing in about a 70 percent chance for a December rate hike, data from the CME Group's FedWatch tool showed.